kay01-kwon/camera_simulator/README.md

 ~/repos/protobuf-3.6.1/ $ sudo ldconfig

+# 2. realsense_gazebo_plugin

-# 2. Go to the site https://github.com/pal-robotics/realsense_gazebo_plugin
+Go to the site https://github.com/pal-robotics/realsense_gazebo_plugin

 and clone this package into the ~/catkin_ws/src directory.